 We have all been there.
 Aging, sugary foods and beverages, or compromised dental hygiene can often result in stained or yellowed teeth.
 Teeth can darken or turn yellow due to enamel thinning or consumption of staining foods and beverages (especially tea, coffee and wine) in excess.

-Some people have naturally whiter teeth than others, depending upon the structure of enamel.
+Some people have naturally whiter teeth than others, depending upon the structure of the enamel.
 It is the outermost protective layer that is actually responsible for giving our teeth their white color.
-No matter what the reason for someone’s yellow or stained teeth is, there is hope for resurrection.
+No matter the reason for someone’s yellow or stained teeth, there is hope for resurrection.
 After all, everyone deserves an equal chance to have that perfect pearly white smile.

 1. Basic Oral Hygiene